booleanapp/docs/pages/overview/send_surveys.md

 ## Properties

-You can add key-value pair meta data about as “properties” of a survey.
-Boolean supports six different types of properties - Number, String, Number set, String set, Date and Boolean.
-The table below explains each type of property.
+Add properties to each recipient to segment responses.
+We support six different types of properties - Number, String, Number set, String set, Date and Boolean.
+You can add maximum of 50 unique properties per survey.

 |Property type|Examples|
 |-------------|--------|